zevhr/medal-clip-webhook/README.md

 # An extra Medal webhook for Server Owners
-This webhook will allow users to submit their clips to a server if the server owner adds the webhook to their server.
+This webhook (developed in PHP) will allow users to submit their clips to a server if the server owner adds the webhook to their server.
 This can be especially useful to server owners who just want a quick way to allow their users to share clips.
 # A disclaimer..
 This is just a project I've made out of boredom.
 [MedalBot](https://medal.tv/medalbot) is obviously the better choice, however this webhook will be for server owners who just want a way for users to submit their clips, and nothing else.